iskolbin/binaryheap/README.md

 remove( item )
 --------------
 Removes the **item** from the heap.
 Returns **true** if **item** was in the heap and **false** otherwise.

+Also indirect binary heap modifies behavior of this methods:

 enqueue( item, priority )
 -------------------------